sebastienheyd/boilerplate-package-skeleton/contributing.md

 Contributions are accepted via Pull Requests on [Github](https://github.com/~vendor/~package).

+## Things you could do

+If you want to contribute but do not know where to start, this list provides some starting points.

+* Write translations

 ## Pull Requests

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.